Software testing outsourcing: Vietnam outsourcing

 Vietnam has become a major player in software outsourcing.
-Ho Chi Minh City's ability to meet clients’ needs in scale and capacity, its maturing business environment, the country's stability in political and labor conditions, its increasing number of English speakers and its high service-level maturity make it attractive to foreign interests.
+Ho Chi Minh City has developed a software outsourcing industry, with factors including its business environment, political and labor conditions, and increasing number of English speakers.

 Vietnam's software industry has maintained annual growth rate of 30-50% during the past 10 years.
 From 2002 to 2013 revenue of the software industry increased to nearly 3 US$ billion and the hardware industry increased to 36.8 US$ billion.
 Many Vietnamese enterprises have been granted international certificates (CMM) for their software development.

 According to Global Services Location Index 2017 by A.T.
 Kearney, Vietnam ranks sixth in the global software outsourcing market.
 Vietnam's position in this year's index reflects its growing popularity for Business process outsourcing (BPO).
 Its BPO industry earned US$2 billion in 2015 and has annually grown by 20-25% in the past decade.

 Argentina outsourcing

-Argentina's software industry has experienced exponential growth in the last decade, positioning itself as one of the strategic economic activities in the country.
-As Argentina is just one hour ahead of North America's east coast, communication takes place in real-time.
-Argentina's Internet culture and industry is one of the best, Facebook penetration in Argentina ranks 3rd worldwide and the country has the highest penetration of smartphones in Latin America (24%).
-Perhaps one of the most surprising facts is that the percentage that internet contributes to Argentina's Gross National Product (2.2%) ranks 10th in the world.
+Argentina's software industry is one of the country's strategic economic sectors.
+Because Argentina is only one hour ahead of the U.S. East Coast, communication can take place in real time.
+Argentina ranks third worldwide in Facebook penetration and has a smartphone penetration rate of 24%.
+The internet contributes to 2.2% of Argentina's gross national product, placing the country 10th in the world.